scripting/open-source-writing/2017/12/petition.md

-## Stop interfering in Mueller investigation and the FBI
+## Stop interfering with Mueller investigation

 The FBI and the Mueller investigation are being attacked by the president and Republicans in Congress.
 The reason is obvious.
 There is serious evidence against the president and people who work for him.
 They are trying to prevent the investigation from going forward.
 We insist that it must.